provenceee/Sermant-website/docs/en/document/plugin/router.md

 The tag routing plugin implements the configuration and management of routing rules between microservices in a non-intrusive way.
 In the case of multiple versions and instances of microservices, the tag routing plugin can manage the routing between services by configuring routing rules to achieve lossless upgrade, application dial test and other business purposes.

+## Supported Versions and Limitations

+**Supported Frameworks:**

+- SpringCloud Edgware.SR2 - 2021.0.0
+- Dubbo 2.6.x - 2.7.x, 3.0.x - 3.2.x

+**Limitations:**

+- For routing based on Sermant dynamic configuration service, the HTTP client currently only supports Feign and RestTemplate.
+For routing based on the xDS protocol, the HTTP client currently supports Feign, RestTemplate, HttpClient, HttpAsyncClient, HttpURLConnection, and OkHttp.

+## Dependent Core Services of Sermant

+The routing plugin's functionality depends on Sermant's core services.
+The specific core services it depends on are as follows:

+- **Dynamic Configuration Service**: The routing plugin uses Sermant framework's [Dynamic Configuration Service](../user-guide/configuration-center.md) to distribute routing rule configurations.
+For detailed rule configuration, refer to [Detailed Routing Rules](#detailed-routing-rules).

+- **xDS Service**: The routing plugin uses Sermant framework's xDS service to obtain the service's [routing configuration](../user-guide/sermant-xds.md#routing-based-on-xds-service), [service instances](../user-guide/sermant-xds.md#service-discovery-based-on-xds-servicee), and [load balancing configuration](../user-guide/sermant-xds.md#load-balancing-based-on-xds-service) to implement routing based on the xDS protocol.
+For detailed information on xDS routing, refer to [Routing Based on xDS Protocol](#routing-based-on-the-xds-protocol).

+- **Metric Service**: The routing plugin collects routing-related metric information based on the [Metric Service](../user-guide/sermant-agent.md#metric-service) from the Sermant framework layer.
+For routing metrics, refer to [Routing Metric Collection](#route-metric-collection).

 ## Parameter Configuration

 ### Sermant-agent Configuration